Rohit1999-dev/POC-Sequelize/README.md

     >> sudo npm i pg pg-hstore for postgres

-For installing the Sequelize CLI--
+For installing the Sequelize CLI--<br>
-    >> sudo npm install --save-dev sequelize-cli
+    >> sudo npm install --save-dev sequelize-cli<br>

-To create an empty project you will need to execute init command
+To create an empty project you will need to execute init command<br>
-    >> sudo npx sequelize-cli init
+    >> sudo npx sequelize-cli init<br>

-For Sequelize migration
+For Sequelize migration<br>
-    <> Create of models of tables run this command which is given below --
+    <> Create of models of tables run this command which is given below --<br>
-    >> npx sequelize-cli model:generate --name User --attributes firstName:string,lastName:string,email:string
+    >> npx sequelize-cli model:generate --name User --attributes firstName:string,lastName:string,email:string<br>

-For Running Migration run this command which is given below--
+For Running Migration run this command which is given below--<br>
-    >> sudo npx sequelize-cli db:migrate
+    >> sudo npx sequelize-cli db:migrate<br>

-# Instruction the code how to run the code on terminal and which port is on working to test the server
+# Instruction the code how to run the code on terminal and which port is on working to test the server<br>
-In this project, we have check the code on server as well as postman, and start your server by your terminal, simply run the
+In this project, we have check the code on server as well as postman, and start your server by your terminal,<br>
+simply run the <br>
 >> npm start